You’ve come to the right place.

 Reading is a message getting activity and writing is a message making activity.

 That’s according to Marie Clay, a renowned reading educator and psychologist from New Zealand who founded Reading Recovery.
+Reading Recovery is an early literacy intervention program.

 Simple, right?
 Reading and writing go hand-in-hand so I’ll have tips for teaching your child how to write, too.
 The better you are at reading, the better you’ll be at writing and vice versa.
 When a child reads, he or she is trying to get a message from the print or words on the page.
 The brain is working hard to make meaning.
 When a child writes, he or she is trying to construct a message usually for someone else.